The Heat Network Regulations have changed – here’s our guide to compliance

 How to comply – and what’s changed since November 2020

 Since the regulations were launched in 2014, heat suppliers have been required to notify BEIS of each heat network they operate, and then renotify every four years.
-They have been required to install accurate heat meters and temperature control devices, where cost-effective and technically feasible.
+Suppliers of district heating have been required to install accurate building level heat meters.
+Suppliers of communal and district heating have also been required to install final customer heat meters and temperature control devices, where cost-effective and technically feasible.
 There is a duty to maintain these meters, check they are working and bill customers accurately for their consumption.

 Essentially, these requirements still stand.
 But, as of November 2020 heat suppliers are first required to define the “class” of their building, to determine whether they must install customer meters.